 As a member of the LGBT community, Gregory is worried about events happening in America (LGBT losing jobs, turned away from services, rise in hate crimes) as these events can grow into something much larger.
 This project is meant to spark a conversation to make sure equality stays the norm for ALL.
 His love of the arts and his advocacy work have combined into this passion piece and he wants as many people as possible to hear it and use it to create change.
 This has led to his largest art as advocacy/art as activism yet!
 Gregory is bringing this story to the world in different mediums.

-Numerous theaters and LGBT organizations around the country currently have the script to decide about hosting their own One-Night-Only (script in hand) Special Event Reading.
+Numerous theaters and LGBT organizations around the country have the script to host their own One-Night-Only (script in hand) Special Event Reading.
 This play only has 4 actors (2M, 2F) and runs less than 90 minutes.
 It is a great piece to combine with an open forum discussion to talk about the fears that many in the LGBT community have about losing rights.
 If you work with a theater, pride center, library, or other organization wanting to host an evening using this cautionary tale - please reach out to Gregory at email@example.com

 For an "after reading" conversation/Q&A Guide Sheet, see download section below.

 Directed by Cheryl Allison and co-produced by Wow Films and ASD Media & Entertainment, Hiding in Daylight the short film was completed in fall of 2018.
 The film had its world premiere at the Oxford Film Festival in February, 2019 and is the winner of three Award of Excellence from the IndieFest Film Awards with top honors in LGBT film, Direction (Cheryl Allison) and script/writer (Gregory G. Allen).
 The film will be in festivals around the country in 2019.
 This will bring this project to an entirely different audience.